Back To Search Results

 Etiology

-Female gender, older age, history of hypertension, and lack of collateral circulation after MI are risk factors for the development of left ventricular false aneurysms.[5]
+Female sex, older age, history of hypertension, and lack of collateral circulation after myocardial infarction (MI) are risk factors for the development of left ventricular false aneurysms.[5]
 These aneurysms primarily result from ventricular wall weakness following a transmural myocardial infarction.
 Other causes of a false aneurysm include cardiac surgery, chest trauma, congenital heart disease, tumor invasion, and, in rare instances, endocarditis.[1][6][7]
 Inferior MIs lead to twice as many false aneurysms as anterior wall infarctions, potentially due to the relatively thinner inferior wall.[1]
 Trauma from cardiac surgery is the second leading cause, with mitral valve surgery being the most likely culprit, followed by operations for congenital disease and aortic valve disease.[8]
 False aneurysms can also occur after transapical or transfemoral transcatheter aortic valve replacement and blunt and penetrating chest trauma.
 Congenital heart disease can lead to aneurysms in the subvalvular area of the mitral and aortic valves.
 They occur because of decreased strength of the annular attachment to the myocardium.
 Other less common causes include tuberculosis, syphilis, rheumatoid arthritis, Kawasaki disease, and Behcet syndrome.

 Epidemiology